tshepang/blog/content/computing/ideal static blog generator.rst

 * Ability to determine post date from file mtime.

-* Post Date should always precede post content.
+* Post Date should never be placed at the bottom of a Post.

 * An option to have clean urls (i.e. trailing ``.html`` removed).